In this section

 Applications for membership are invited from eligible individuals who have retired, reached the age of 65, or have taken up appointments at other institutions, but wish to retain a link with RCH through membership of the Alumni.

-The Executive Committee for 2020-2021 is Ms Ruth Wraith OAM (President), Professor Jim Wilkinson AM (Vice President and Treasurer), Dr Caroline Clarke (Honorary Secretary), Dr Garry Warne AM, Ms Christine Unsworth AM, Dr Kevin Collins, Ms Gigi Williams, Ms Bronwyn Hewitt.
+The Executive Committee for 2021-2022 is Prof James (Jim) Wilkinson AM (President), Dr Garry Warne AM (Vice President), Dr Caroline Clarke (Honorary Secretary), Prof George Werther AO (Treasurer), Ruth Wraith OAM, Ms Christine Unsworth AM, Dr Kevin Collins, Ms Gigi Williams, Ms Bronwyn Hewitt.

 View Alumni newsletters